voltrondata-labs/ursabot/README.md

 ## Possible further improvements

+These have been discussed and would be valuable, but they are definitely "nice to haves" and should be deferred until the primary goals are met.

+- Database for storing benchmark results
+- Central station for hosting the build artifacts
+- Dashboard showing build health across all platforms and configurations

+More closely Ursabot related:

 - Project abstraction to reduce the complexity of [master.cfg](master.cfg)
 - Multi-master setup for scaling
 - Setup WAMP/Crossbar to restart the buildmaster without cancelling the running